sgkiokas/SpotTubeConnector/README.md

 # SpotTube Connector

-This is an experimental app based on NodeJswhich aims to automatically transfer the tracks saved on a YouTube playlist an a Spotify playlist.
+This is an experimental app based on NodeJs which aims to automatically transfer the tracks saved on a YouTube playlist to a a Spotify playlist.